AUTHOR GUIDELINES FOR VALVE MAGAZINE AND VALVEMAGAZINE.COM

 Use of Trade/Company Names

 Avoid the use of trade names, company names and proprietary names.
 Any exceptions to this rule should be brought to the editor’s attention PRIOR to submission of the article.
-VALVE Magazine reserves the right to modify or reject any and all articles that it deems to be “advertorial” or promotional in nature.
+VALVE Magazine reserves the right to modify or reject any articles that it deems to be “advertorial” or promotional in nature.
 When use of a trade name is determined by the editors to be essential to an article, the author must verify that spelling and applications described for the trade product are accurate.
 Failure to do so may also be cause for complete rejection of the article or delay for rewrite.

 Feature articles should be submitted as a Word document and may be sent to the editor as an email attachment.
 If you want to embed photos in the article to show where they should be positioned, this is permissible—as long as you also submit them as separate files.
 (See below.)